Lower engine steady rod bushes change on Austin Mini

 Op 10

-Fit the tie bar on the subframe and engage the bolt.
+Fit the steady rod on the front panel and engage the bolt.

 Add a flat washer (GFK1115) and a spring washer (GFK1126).